-- 106 The Ayurvedic treatment of disorders, known as rogas, can take one of two forms: the drug- - 107 based Dravyabhuta chikitsa or the non-pharmacological Adravyabhuta chikitsa.
-When - 108 Ceombined with Dravyabhuta chikitsa, Adravyabhuta chikitsa is a powerful therapeutic - method for achieving optimal health in a variety of clinical states.
-Pathya, Prayashchitta, - Prashman, and Aushadh are all-synonyms of Bheshaja ander Aushadh, and Hita proves that - Adravyabhuta chikitsa is important .
-Acharya Charaka identifies three varieties of Chikitsa: - Daivavyapashraya, Yuktivyapashraya, and Sattvavajaya.
-Adravyabhuta chikitsa is one of - three methods that deal with health maintenance and illness treatment that do not include - pharmaceuticals.
-The others weare Sattvavajaya and Daivavyapashraya chikitsa.
+The Ayurvedic treatment of disorders, known as rogas, can take one of two forms: drug-based Dravyabhutachikitsa or non-pharmacological Adravyabhutachikitsa.
+Combined with Dravyabhutachikitsa, Adravyabhutachikitsa is a powerful therapeutic method for achieving optimal health in a variety of clinical states.
+Pathya, Prayashchitta, Prashman, and Aushadh are synonyms of BheshajaandAushadh, and Hita proves that Adravyabhutachikitsa is important.
+Acharya Charaka identifies three varieties of Chikitsa: Daivavyapashraya, Yuktivyapashraya, and Sattvavajaya.
+Adravyabhutachikitsa is one of three methods that deal with health maintenance and illness treatment that do not include pharmaceuticals.
+The others were Sattvavajaya and Daivavyapashrayachikitsa.